mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 ## Theoretical Framework & other influential theoretical areas (like constructionism as a design / learning theory) (Methodology approach)?

+What to cover in this section.

+Theoretical framework.
+AT / CHAT
+I also then describe the broad methodical approach of DBR and formative interventions.

+I explore when constructivism/ constructionism is of interested but not the basis for this study.

+In the next chapter I will cover some of the specific methods and approaches

 <!-- The following terms and concepts have already been explored in the literature review.
 - Activity - as unit of analysis  Vygotsky